tableau/TabPy/CONTRIBUTING.md

 ## Publishing TabPy Package

-Execute the following commands to build and publish new version of TabPy package:
+Execute the following commands to build and publish a new version of TabPy package:

 ```sh